The Pale Haunt Departure

-The Pale Haunt Departure is the fifth studio album by the American death-doom band Novembers Doom, released in 2005.
+The Pale Haunt Departure is the fifth studio album by the American death-doom band Novembers Doom.
+The album was released in March 8, 2005.
 On this album the band shifted styles towards a more straightforward death metal sound with a gothic metal influence.
 Two music videos were made for this album.
 One for "The Pale Haunt Departure" and the other for "Autumn Reflection."